 Long-Range Thread (LRT) mode is an option to the package intel command that can improve performance when using PPPM for long-range electrostatics on processors with SMT.
 It generates an extra pthread for each MPI task.
 The thread is dedicated to performing some of the PPPM calculations and MPI communications.
-On Intel Xeon Phi x200 series CPUs, this will likely always improve performance, even on a single node.
-On Intel Xeon processors, using this mode might result in better performance when using multiple nodes, depending on the machine.
-To use this mode, specify that the number of OpenMP threads is one less than would normally be used for the run and add the “lrt yes” option to the “-pk” command-line suffix or “package intel” command.
+This feature requires setting the preprocessor flag -DLMP_INTEL_USELRT in the makefile when compiling LAMMPS.
+It is unset in the default makefiles (Makefile.mpi and Makefile.serial) but it is set in all makefiles tuned for the USER-INTEL package.
+On Intel Xeon Phi x200 series CPUs, the LRT feature will likely improve performance, even on a single node.
+On Intel Xeon processors, using this mode might result in better performance when using multiple nodes, depending on the specific machine configuration.
+To enable LRT mode, specify that the number of OpenMP threads is one less than would normally be used for the run and add the “lrt yes” option to the “-pk” command-line suffix or “package intel” command.
 For example, if a run would normally perform best with “-pk intel 0 omp 4”, instead use “-pk intel 0 omp 3 lrt yes”.
 When using LRT, you should set the environment variable “KMP_AFFINITY=none”.
 LRT mode is not supported when using offload.

 Not all styles are supported in the USER-INTEL package.
 You can mix the USER-INTEL package with styles from the OPT package or the USER-OMP package.
 Of course, this requires that these packages were installed at build time.
 This can performed automatically by using “-sf hybrid intel opt” or “-sf hybrid intel omp” command-line options.
 Alternatively, the “opt” and “omp” suffixes can be appended manually in the input script.
 For the latter, the package omp command must be in the input script or the “-pk omp Nt” command-line switch must be used where Nt is the number of OpenMP threads.
 The number of OpenMP threads should not be set differently for the different packages.
 Note that the suffix hybrid intel omp command can also be used within the input script to automatically append the “omp” suffix to styles when USER-INTEL styles are not available.